jpritikin/coach/content/docs/meditation/_index.md

 ### On breathing

-To calm yourself, exhale for a longer duration than your inhalation.
+To calm yourself, exhale for a longer duration than your inhalation.[^adhana2013]

 {{< details "Show example" >}}
 {{< hint info >}}